iamcktyagi/BackTestingAssessment/README.md

 #### *In the current data set, you will have 2 issues:*

 • Bar start time not exactly at minute interval.
-You will note start times like 28/07/2023 9:07:01 AM.
+You will not start times like 28/07/2023 9:07:01 AM.
 We need to handle this.

 • Missing bars – there will be instances of missing bars.
 Again, our back testing engine